MinecraftU/mcu-curriculum/sequence_3/readme.md

 ![](images/Minecraft-Redstone-HD-Wallpaper-For-Desktop-Background.jpg)

-## Minecraft U Sequence 3: Advanced Redstone, ComputerCraft and Programming
+## Minecraft U Sequence 3: ComputerCraft

-Further exploring the possibilities of redstone crafting, the use of ComputerCraft robots and moving into more traditional programming within the a visual Javascript environment.
+Use the Minecraft mod ComputerCraft to learn the basics of programming and then apply those skills via your own in-game robots.
+These robots can do anything, from build you a house to find and mine diamonds for you.
+The only limit is your ability to direct them.
+At the advanced level, we’ll discuss the limitations of computers and how to work around them.